 A POINT IN TIME

-If you would like to share or you have different memories of The Guildhall you can message us on the Museum Facebook page, email us at email@example.com, or visit us at the Museum or any Chard Revealed event.
+If you would like to share your memories of Slavery in Chard you can message us on the Museum Facebook page or visit us at the Museum.

 The earliest mention of slavery comes in the Domesday book in 1086; Chard had 20 villains or villagers and eleven slaves, the surrounding villages all had slaves as well.

 The Monmouth Rebellion in 1685 was provoked by the succession of Catholic James II, when Protestant Charles II died and the radical non-conformists were afraid that he would impose religious restrictions on them.
 We don’t know how many Chardians joined the Duke of Monmouth’s army, but we do know that after the rebels lost at Sedgemoor, 817 men were transported to the West Indies as slaves.
 Thirty-nine were from Chard, most were sold for between £10 - £15 in Barbados, the rest were sold in Jamaica.
 They could be considered the “lucky ones”, as 320 rebels were hung around the area.
 12 were hung at the ‘Hanging Tree’ sited where the modern day Tesco’s is located.